cmcouto-silva/ringmaster/README.md

 * `decs` JSON files holding database function declarations that are fetched with the `decs` script.
 Input for the `call` script.
 * `docs` Written material or other resources that document a project.
 * `functions` Definitions of database functions, (i.e. CREATE OR REPLACE FUNCTION ...), especially build functions.
-* `input` Input files to populate a database with.
-Symlinks to files elsewhere are encouraged but not required.
+* `input` Input files or symlinks to input files to populate a database with.
 * `output` Output files generated while working on a project.
 Can be results, intermediate results, temporary debugging output, etc.
 * `scripts` Any user-defined client-side scripts.
 * `sql` Non-function SQL, like DDL, helper views, or other SQL relevant to a project.